Kosovo PM calls on West not to put pressure over Serb entity

 “If we introduce in the Western Balkans the idea of ethnically based association of municipalities, that’s a recipe for new conflicts,” Kurti said.

-The Western powers should not to impose pressure on smaller countries like Kosovo, which are democratic, he said.
-The problems between Kosovo and Serbia might be small and annoying, but they should pay attention to what has been going on in the region because “any kind of wrong solution in the Balkans can and will be used elsewhere.”
+Western powers should not impose pressure on smaller countries like Kosovo, he said.
+The problems between Kosovo and Serbia might be small and annoying, but the West should pay attention to what has been going on in the region because “any kind of wrong solution in the Balkans can and will be used elsewhere.”

-Mutual recognition is the centerpiece of any negotiation process, he insisted, something that Belgrade harshly turns down.
+The situation remains tense in northern Kosovo after Western powers helped resolve a tense situation in December when Serbs erected barricades on main roads to protest the arrest of a former Serb police officer.

+Lars-Gunnar Wigemark, head of the EU’s rule of law mission in Kosovo, called the incident a “very tense standoff with barricades” and “the most serious crisis facing Kosovo … for the past decade.”

 Follow Llazar Semini at https://twitter.com/lsemini